 Taking $D=MN$ in Proposition \ref{prop:sieveinequality}, we conclude the proof of Theorem \ref{thm:BT-generalmoduli>1/2}.

-\begin{remark} The estimates for diagonal terms become better when we take larger $\nu$ inH\"older's inequality.
-In particular, if we take $\nu =2$, the diagonal terms will lead to a constraint $MN\leq x^{\frac{3}{2}}q^{-\frac{7}{4}}$, which coincides with Iwaniec’s result.
-On the other hand, estimates for off-diagonal terms become worse when we take larger $\nu$. \end{remark}
+\begin{remark} The estimates for diagonal terms become better when we take larger $\nu$ in H\"older's inequality.
+In particular, if we take $\nu =2,$ the diagonal terms will lead to a constraint $MN\leq x^{\frac{3}{2}}q^{-\frac{7}{4}},$ which coincides with Iwaniec’s result.
+On the other hand, estimates for off-diagonal terms become worse when we take larger $\nu.$ \end{remark}